interlay/interlay.github.io/docs/collator/guide.md

 - [x] Connected to a network
 - [x] Synced a local full-node

-?> Please note that the testnet consensus validation is run via Aura.
+?> Please note that we have not yet opened running collators to the community.
+Currently, it is only possible to run a full-node.
+We will communicate updates to this on our discord.

 The following instructions have been tested on Linux.